Live/Dry Blood Cell Analysis

 What Can Live Blood Analysis Tell Me?

-Depending on the irregularities found in the blood, there are wide variety of different conditions that can be determined.
+Depending on the irregularities found in the blood, one can see where the body may be out of balance.
 The following are just a few examples:

 - The level of activity or lack of activity of the immune system

 - The condition of the red blood cells in liver, kidney, pancreatic, heart, lung, prostate, ovarian, breast and other organ stress